Kansas City Comets (2010)

-The Kansas City Comets are an indoor soccer team based in Independence, Missouri, near Kansas City.
+The Kansas City Comets are an American professional indoor soccer team based in the Kansas City metropolitan area that competes in the Major Arena Soccer League (MASL).
 Originally called the Missouri Comets, the team joined the Major Indoor Soccer League as an expansion team in the 2010–2011 season.
-They play their home games at the Cable Dahmer Arena and are currently members of the Major Arena Soccer League.
+The team plays its home games at Cable Dahmer Arena.

 History

 The team is named after the original Kansas City Comets, who played in the original Major Indoor Soccer League from 1981–1991.
 Kim Røntved, a former Kansas City Comets star, was named the head coach on August 16, 2010.
 Assistant Coach Vlatko Andonovski was promoted to Head Coach on August 29, 2013, succeeding Røntved.

 Early years (2010–2013)

 The first couple of seasons saw the Missouri Comets establish themselves in the MISL.
 They finished third with an 8–12 record in 2010–11, falling to the Milwaukee Wave in three games in the playoffs.
 In 2011–12 the Comets finished second in the Central Division with a 15–9 record but were eliminated in the first round of the playoffs again by the Milwaukee Wave.
 The Comets finished 2012–13 in third place with a 13–13 record but made it all the way to the championship series, where the Baltimore Blast swept the series in two games.

 In his first season as head coach, Vlatko Andonovski brought the Comets their first championship, defeating the Baltimore Blast in a three-game series in the final season of the MISL.
 In all four seasons as members of the MISL the Comets reached the playoffs, and won the championship on their fourth playoff appearance.
 This would be the final MISL championship.